jz3lada/PullSQLData/README.md

 6. Finally you get the code for migrate your data

-*Steps 1 and 2 only for the first time
+NOTE: Steps 1 and 2 only for the first time